mojodojodev/mojodojo.dev/mojo_team_answers.md

   print(maybeErr.getError())
 ```

 We're not impressed with how the swift `marked propagation` stuff worked out.
-The `try` thing (besides being the wrong keyword) was super verbose for things that required lots of failable calls, e.g. encoders and decoders and it isn't clear that the ambiguity we were afraid of was actually a thing.
+The `try` thing (besides being the wrong keyword) was super verbose for things that required lots of fallible calls, e.g. encoders and decoders and it isn't clear that the ambiguity we were afraid of was actually a thing.
 We'll certainly explore that in the future, but for now we should try to just keep things simple and bring up the stack end to end imo.

 > On question about Result type like Rust